This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Cerebral Palsy and Seizures

-Children with cerebral are likely to have at least one seizure or more during their lifetime.
-In many instances, children with cerebral palsy will experience both generalized seizures and partial seizures.
-Generalized seizures affect the entire brain, whereas partial seizures affect one side of the brain.
+Children with cerebral palsy are likely to have at least one or more seizures during their lifetime.
+In many instances, they will experience both generalized and partial seizures.
+Generalized seizures affect the entire brain, whereas partial seizures affect one side or one part of the brain.

 About Generalized Seizures

-Generalized seizures, considered more dangerous than partial seizures, have numerous different types.
-The most common type and most severe type of a generalized seizure is the tonic-clonic seizure.
-When a child experiences a tonic-clonic seizure, he/she may have violent body shakes, convulsions, and loss of consciousness.
-They also may make loud noises which can be extremely unsettling and scary to parents or caregivers who witness it.
+Generalized seizures, considered more serious than partial seizures, have numerous different types.
+The most common and most severe kind of generalized seizure is called tonic-clonic.
+When a child experiences a tonic-clonic seizure, they may have repetitive body movements, convulsions, and loss of consciousness.

-Tonic-clonic seizures usually subside within a few minutes, but children may experience incontinence and cuts inside their cheek or on their tongue from biting down during the seizure.
-The child’s face and lips may also appear pale and/or blue.
-Headaches and throwing up may also follow, and recovery time can range from a few minutes to a few hours.
+Tonic-clonic seizures usually subside within a few minutes, but children may experience incontinence and cuts inside the cheek or on their tongue from biting down during the seizure.
+The child’s face and lips may also appear pale or bluish.
+After the seizure, there is almost always a period of exhaustion, and recovery time can range from a few minutes to a few hours.

-Absence seizures are another type of generalized seizures.
-These types of seizures are extremely sudden and generally last around 20 seconds or less.
+Absence seizures are another form of generalized seizures.
+These events can happen quite frequently and typically last around 20 seconds or less.

-When a child is having an absence seizure (also known as a petit mal seizure), they will have a blank stare with their eyes looking upwards.
-Sometimes the eyes and eyelids will jerk during the seizure.
-The child will appear unresponsive but as soon as it’s over, they will regain full consciousness
+When a child is having an absence (also known as a petit mal) seizure, they will very often have a blank stare with their eyes looking upwards.
+Sometimes the eyes and eyelids will jerk briefly during the seizure.
+The child will not respond to you but as soon as it’s over, they will regain full consciousness and return to their previous activity.

-The Myoclonic seizure is another type of generalized seizure marked by the arms, torso, legs, or face jerking involuntarily.
-This types of seizure seem to happen out of nowhere with no prior warning but usually subsides within seconds.
-A foot or only one side of the body is sometimes involved.
+The myoclonic seizure is another type of generalized seizure marked by involuntary jerking movements of the arms, torso, legs, or face.
+This type of seizure seems to happen out of nowhere and usually subsides within seconds.
+Typically only one side or part of the body is involved.

-Since partial seizures only involve one side of the brain, they are not as dangerous as general seizures, but it’s still crucial to understand how to protect your child when these types of seizures occur.
+Since partial seizures only involve one side of the brain, they are not as serious as general seizures, but it’s still important to understand how to protect your child when these occur.